The Politics of Personalized News Aggregation: Baseline model

 denote the probability that the signal realization is $z$, and assume without loss of generality (w.l.o.g.) that $\pi_z>0$.
-Then is the posterior mean of the state conditional on the signal realization being $z$, and it fully captures one's posterior belief after consuming the content indexed by $z$.
+Then is the posterior mean of the state conditional on the signal realization being $z$, and it fully captures one's posterior belief after observing $z$.

-\emph{Attention cost.} The marginal attention cost $\lambda>0$ captures factors that affect voters' (opportunity) cost of paying attention (e.g. distractions coming from the Internet and social media, increased competition among firms for consume eyeballs).
-Attention is modeled as a scarce resource that reduces voter's uncertainty about the valence state before and after news consumption.

 \begin{assm} The needed amount of attention for consuming $\Pi: \Omega \rightarrow \Delta\left(\mathcal{Z}\right)$ is